jitsi/handbook/docs/dev-guide/android-sdk.md

     LocalBroadcastManager.getInstance(getApplicationContext()).sendBroadcast(muteBroadcastIntent);
  ```

-The intents can be build manually (as shown above) or through the methods in `BroadcastIntentHelper`.
+The intents can be built manually (as shown above) or through the methods in `BroadcastIntentHelper`.

 Please see `JitsiMeetOngoingConferenceService` for more examples of sending actions.